aakashsethi20/Practice/README.md

 This repository may contain the following as well: <br />
 -CSI 2110 Fall 2015 Labs. <br />
 -SEG 2105 Fall 2015 Labs. <br />

+Please check the index.html file in each CSI Lab for the objective and instructions.